Gabapentin/Arduino-RC-6CH-Radio-control/README.md

 The code has been modified to work with SH1106 SPI 1.3" or SSD1306 SPI 0.96" OLED LCD through U8g2 library

-Have been used all possible pins of ATmega328 (Arduino UNO, Nano, Pro Mini)
+Have been used all possible pins of ATmega328 (Nano, Pro Mini)

 Every text strings has been stored in flash memory to mantain a lot of free RAM memory